Giovani-RodriguesS/CI-CD/docs/traefik/README.md

       - websecure
     middlewares:
       - name: dashboard-auth

-# Cria um Middleware BasiAuth e um Segredo para a Segurança do Painel
+# Creates a BasiAuth Middleware and Secret for the Dashboard Security
 extraObjects:
   - apiVersion: v1
     kind: Secret